 - Improved EU and general political awareness.

-Moreover, the project results will achieve a greater impact in youth formal and non-formal education through the publication and dissemination of two main outputs:
+Moreover, the project results achieved a greater impact in youth formal and non-formal education through the publication and dissemination of two main publications:

 - "The YourEP Experiment - Key Lessons for Inclusive & Accessible Political Simulations", presenting the project's context, objectives and process, before focusing on the key aspects explored to make the #YourEPsimulation as inclusive and accessible as possible.
 It will be spread to other youth organisations to help them promoting the Active citizenship of youngsters with fewer opportunities.
 Published on 25.07.2018.

 - "Recommendations - How to unleash the full educational potential of political simulations!”, providing targeted solutions to political simulations organisers in order to help them improving inclusion and accessibility in their own events.
-Upcoming.
+Published on 26.11.2018.

 RESULTS | YourEP's Recipe for Inclusive & Accessible Simulations